-The use of drones is not mandatory for travel vlogger; some prefer to have a wider lens for taking film.
+The use of drones is not mandatory for travel vloggers; some prefer to have a wider lens for taking film.
 A drone is one of the best ways to capture captivating sights while you’re traveling and insert cool montages into your vlogs.

-For the best video quality, the DJI Phantom 3 Standard Quadcopter Drone with 2.7K HD Video Camera is an outstanding choice.
+For the best video quality, the DJI Phantom 3 Standard Quadcopter Drone with a 2.7K HD Video Camera is an outstanding choice.
 However, the Holy Stone F181C RC Quadcopter Drone with HD Camera is a great choice for less money.

 Knowing the basics of filming equipment for travel vlogging, you are ready to move onto the next step of creating a YouTube channel.